Introduction to Azure Storage

 - Azure Storage REST API

-- Azure Storage client library for .NET
+- Azure Storage client libraries for .NET

-- Azure Storage client library for Java/Android
+- Azure Storage client libraries for Java

-- Azure Storage client library for Python
+- Azure Storage client libraries for Python

-- Azure Storage client library for PHP
+- Azure Storage client libraries for Go

-- Azure Storage client library for C++
+- Azure Storage client libraries for C++

 Azure Storage management API and library references